Candid just raised prices to $3,499/year. Here's a smarter alternative at $47/month.

 Data and claims in this comparison are based on publicly available information from the following sources:

-- [2]G2 Reviews: Foundation Directory Online — User reviews of Candid FDO from verified nonprofit professionals
+- [3]G2 Reviews: Foundation Directory Online — User reviews from verified nonprofit professionals

-- [3]Funding for Good: 2024 Grant Tools Survey — Survey of 100+ grant professionals on grant research tools and pain points
+- [4]Funding for Good: Comparing Grant Research Databases — Survey of 100+ grant professionals on tools and pain points

 See how Engrant finds grants that actually fit your organization.